We firmly believe that the partnership between student, school and home is the key to success.

 Lower school students (Years 7 – 11) are entitled to borrow 4 items of stock at any one time.
-One of these items can be an audio visual item (CD, DVD, video or audio book).
-Books are issued for 3 weeks, and audio visual items are issued for 1 week.
+One of these items can be an AV item (DVD or audio book).
+Books are issued for 3 weeks, and AV items are issued for 1 week.

-Sixth Form students are entitled to borrow up to 25 items, 4 of which can be audio visual items.
+Sixth Form students are entitled to borrow up to 25 items, 4 of which can be AV items.
 The same loan periods as the lower school students apply.

 What if someone has the book I want?